YubiKey

 PIV

 Starting with the YubiKey NEO, the YubiKeys contain a PIV (Personal Identity Verification) application on the chip.
 PIV is a US government standard (FIPS 201) that specifies how a token using RSA or ECC (Elliptic Curve Cryptography) is used for personal electronic identification.
 The YubiKey NEO only supports RSA encryption, later models (YubiKey 4 and 5) support both RSA and ECC.
+The exact algorithms supported depends on the firmware.
+For example, only YubiKeys with firmware 5.7 and up support RSA 3072, RSA 4096, Ed25519, and X25519 keys [2].
 The distinguishing characteristic of a PIV token is that it is built to protect private keys and operate on-chip.
 A private key never leaves the token after it has been installed on it.
 Optionally, the private key can even be generated on-chip with the aid of an on-chip random number generator.
 If generated on-chip, the private key is never handled outside of the chip, and there is no way to recover it from the token.
 When using the PIV mechanism, the YubiKey functions as a CCID device.

 OpenPGP smartcards